 Star-hop to the Andromeda galaxy to orient yourself to the Triangulum galaxy.
 As seen on the sky chart, the star Mirach stands about midway between the two galaxies.
-Our Andromeda galaxy sky chart shows you how to star-hop to the Andromeda galaxy.
-Once you’ve found it, the Andromeda galaxy and Mirach point in the general direction of the Triangulum galaxy.
+Once you find Mirach and the Andromeda galaxy, you can draw a line between them to point in the general direction of the Triangulum galaxy.